 UAF Resident Safety & Security

 The Department of Residence Life has made every effort to instil a safety culture in our hall communities.
 The safety of our residents is of utmost importance to us and we strive to keep all of our facilities secure.
 UAF is a safe campus, and we intend to keep it safe by making sure that our roughly 2,000 residential students, staff and faculty understand and take a part in protecting themselves and their community.
-The more proactive we are, the safer we become and remember - If You See Something, Say Something!
+The more proactive we are, the safer we become and remember - If You See Something, Say Something, Do Something!

 PolarExpress Security & Hall Access